Largo, Florida: Beginnings of the area

 The native inhabitants of the Largo area were the Tocobaga Indians.
 They are also known as the Safety Harbor culture from their archeological remains near present-day Safety Harbor.
 The Spanish came to Florida in the 16th century.
 In the 18th century, the Tocobaga had been virtually destroyed after years of exposure to European diseases, Spanish settlement efforts and warfare between Spain and England.
 The Largo area, like the rest of Pinellas County, was largely deserted.
-In 1763, Spain transferred sovereignty of Florida to The United Kingdom.
+In 1763, Spain transferred sovereignty of Florida to the United Kingdom.
 In 1783, Florida fell to Spanish sovereignty once again until it was transferred to the United States in 1821.
 By 1845, a surveyor recorded the location of Lake Tolulu, apparently south of present-day East Bay Drive and roughly where the Largo Central Park Nature Preserve is today.

-Later, homesteaders to the Largo area were the families of James and Daniel McMullen around 1852.
+Later homesteaders to the Largo area included the families of James and Daniel McMullen, around 1852.
 The McMullens and other settlers raised cattle, grew citrus and vegetables and fished.
 During the Civil War, many Largo area residents fought for the Confederate States of America.
 James and Daniel McMullen were members of the "Cow Cavalry" driving Florida cattle to Georgia and the Carolinas to help sustain the war effort.
 Other area residents served on blockade runners.
 Still others left the area to serve in the Confederacy's armies.
 After the war, Largo area residents returned to farming, ranching, and raising citrus.
 The Orange Belt Railway reached the area in 1888.
 By this time Lake Tolulu had been renamed Lake Largo, and residents of the community west of the lake adopted the name "Largo".

-Early Largo
+Incorporation to Great Depression

 The Town of Largo was incorporated in 1905.
 Lake Largo was drained in 1916 to make way for growth and development.
-Between 1910 and 1930, Largo's population increased about 500%.
+Between 1910 and 1930, Largo's population increased by about 500%.
 Then and for decades afterwards, Largo's economy was based on agriculture—citrus groves, cattle ranches, and hog farms, as well as turpentine stills and sawmills.
 Largo is best remembered as "Citrus City", from the time it was a citrus packing, canning and shipping center.

-The Great Depression was unkind to Largo.
-Largo lacked the financial resources to meet its obligations.
-Largo reverted to its 1913 boundaries and charter.
-The population dropped approximately 30%.
-The debt incurred by the issuance of bonds in the late 1920s was not paid off until after World War II.
+The Great Depression was difficult for Largo, which lacked the financial resources to meet its obligations.
+Largo reverted to its 1913 boundaries and charter, after which the population dropped by approximately 30%.
+The debt incurred from the issuance of bonds in the late 1920s was not paid off until after World War II.